 Traditional warehouses used to be tiny in size which could be easily monitored, managed and controlled by individual beings.
 But with the growing size of business, warehouses have grown to an extent where it is not feasible to monitor the whole warehouse by humans.
 General warehousing industry is expected to be at a rate of 10% to reach $295 Billion by 2020.
 Efficient management of such huge scale warehouses is not possible by only humans.
 Therefore, implementation of smart warehouse monitoring system makes managing the processes easy by providing all the necessary data to humans as well as to other machines.

-Components of a smart warehouse monitoring system and the problem it solves
+Components of a smart warehouse monitoring system using IOT and the problem it solves

 Smart warehouse monitoring system involves a matrix of many complex machinery and equipment connected to the mains system.
 All these should be installed at the right place to ensure optimum utilization of the systems.
 These are some of the important components required for a smart warehouse depending on the industry it operates in and the different problem it solves.